 This species has a very wide distribution, from Ireland and Scotland eastwards through the Siberian taiga belt to Alaska and western Canada.
 It mostly breeds on the ground in coastal regions and lakes, but may occasionally build its nest on roofs or in trees.
-It resembles the herring gull, but is smaller and has a narrow red eye-ring, and greenish-yellow bill without a red dot.
+It resembles the herring gull, but is smaller and has a narrow red eye-ring, and a greenish-yellow bill without a red dot.
 The European and Russian subspecies also have dark eyes.

 A pair of common gulls have established their nest on a building at Alvesta Railway Station, Kronobergs Län, Sweden.
 In the two lower pictures, the male mates with the female, who remains lying on the nest.
 (Photos copyright © by Kaj Halberg)

 This common gull has placed its nest on a stone fence on the islet of Hirsholm, Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)